A golden rule of technology is that everything seems creepier if you install it in a children's playground.

 "Your cell phone doesn’t just make phone calls, why should our benches just be seats?” said Mayor Walsh.
 Perhaps because people just want to sit down and enjoy the sunshine without feeling weirded out by urban furniture.

 After Boston, Soofa plans to expand its network of park benches to build a smart energy infrastructure that also collects urban data.
-There's no saying when this might rock up in Malaysia.

 READ MORE: Through the PRISM – how to disappear online